 Myth: A list of “Berman and Company clients” was released; these are the donors for non-profits managed by Berman and Company.

-Fact: Nearly a decade ago, a terminated marketing employee of BAC leaked a list of targeted potential donors.
+Fact: More than a decade ago, a terminated marketing employee of BAC leaked a list of targeted potential donors.
 The list in question was a marketing list, not a list of current supporters.
 However, many of our detractors have re-posted the list online and news sources repeatedly reference this list to suggest which companies are currently supporting BAC advocacy campaigns.

 Myth: Rick Berman holds 24 positions in 23 organizations.

 Fact: BAC has founded several non-profit organizations over the past 20 years.
 These include The Center for Consumer Freedom, The Employment Policies Institute, The Center for Union Facts, and The Enterprise Freedom Action Committee – as well as the American Beverage Institute, a trade association.
 Rick serves as the Executive Director of the first four and as Legislative Counsel for the last.
 That’s five positions in five organizations, for those keeping track at home.
 The other “organizations,” as some misleadingly describe them, are actually projects of the various non-profits.
-So, for example, “Teachers Union Exposed” is a website project of the Center for Union Facts; “Activist Cash” is a website project of the Center for Consumer Freedom.
+So, for example, “Teachers Union Exposed” is a website project of the Center for Union Facts; “Activist Facts” is a website project of the Center for Consumer Freedom.
 By claiming “23 organizations,” groups opposed to BAC message campaigns are simply demonstrating their lack of research or their purposeful mischaracterization.

 Myth: The Center for Consumer Freedom (or its HumaneWatch.org project) is funded by cock fighters, dog fighters, and other animal abusers.